Jekwwer/markdown-workspace/STYLEGUIDE.md

   Formats code based on the configuration in `.prettierrc`:
   - Enforces semicolons, single quotes, trailing commas, and a print width of 88 characters (except 120 for Markdown).
 - **Markdownlint:**
-  Applies consistent style rules to Markdown files as configured in `.markdownlint.json` and `.markdownlintignore`.
+  Applies consistent style rules to Markdown files as configured in `.markdownlint.json`.
 - **Pre-commit Hooks:**
   The `.pre-commit-config.yaml` is set up to run various checks, including formatting and linting, before commits.
 - **Yamllint:**